toraora/sfbanorcalarml.org/content/faq.md

 ### Am I old enough for ARML?

 SFBA/NorCal ARML is open to students of all ages who are in grade 12 or below.
 Most of our students are in grades 6-12, but younger students have joined the team in the past.
-Parents of students in grades 5 or below that are interested in ARML should contact the coaching staff at info@sfbanorcalarml.org for more information.
+Parents of students in grades 5 or below that are interested in ARML should contact the coaching staff at {{ email() }} for more information.

 ### Who chaperones the trip?